 - Take the Prenatal for him multivitamin for male fertility

 To learn more about male fertility, check out our Guide to Male Fertility.

 To sum it up

 Egg quality and egg quantity are the two factors that can help determine a woman’s fertility.
 Not much can be done to influence egg quantity, but egg quality may be improved with the help of supplements, nutrition, and reduced exposure to toxins.
-Some examples of helpful supplements include CoQ10, vitamin D, and myo-inositol.
+Some examples of helpful supplements include CoQ10 gummies, and myo-inositol.
 Sperm health is also an important part of the equation and may be improved using the same supplementation and reduced exposure to toxins.